 - A Social Security Card, W-2 form (not more than 18 months old), or SSA-1099 form (not more than 18 months old)

 - Two proofs of Maryland physical address, such as vehicle registration, insurance card, bank statement, credit card or utility bill or mail from a federal, state or local government agency.

 For more information on accepted documents and to create a checklist prior to your visit, check out our online document guide and make an appointment.
 We guaranteed you will be seen within 15 minutes of your appointment.

 Please note: Photocopies, digital scans, or photos of documents do not meet federal requirements and will not be accepted.

 To determine if your driver’s license or identification card is Real ID compliant, visit the MDOT MVA online document guide.
 The online document guide will assist you in building a checklist of the documents needed for renewal and will allow you to make an appointment to make your visit as convenient as possible.

 If you do not bring the required documents to the MDOT MVA branch, we cannot process your Driver’s license or ID card renewal.

 You will need to request new documents from the appropriate agencies.
-Many of these documents can be ordered online.
+A printed copy of a birth certificate can be provided at the following MDOT MVA Branches: Baltimore City, Essex, Frederick, Annapolis, and Largo.
 However please consider that you may have to apply in person and wait to receive official documents in the postal mail.